 12. Popović, is also one of the most common Serbian surnames.
 The word 'Pop' is actually a Serbian word for the Priest.

 13. Nikolić, derived from the Serbian name 'Nikola'.
 Also one of the most common Serbian last names.
 Nikola was the Serbian Orthodox Saint, and in some traditional believes he is the 'Santa Claus'.

 In the previous text, you could see that there is a lot of history when it comes to Serbian last names.
 The origins are different, some of them are from Slavic history, some last names come from Serbian naming and some of them are just diminutive.

 As we reach this part of the post, we hope that you are able to learn some of the most common Serbian Last names.
-With this information, you can no easily point out if someone has Serbian ties!
+With this information, you cannot easily point out if someone has Serbian ties!
 If you enjoyed this post, you can also check interesting blog posts about the best Serbian films to watch.

 There are a lot of Serbian last names, and it would probably take us a lot of time mentioning them all.
 There is a lot of history in this topic, and the most important fact to remember from this text is the meaning of ich or itch in the surnames we were mentioning.
 Hope you were enjoying this text and that you found out something new.

 If you want to learn more about Serbia, its tradition, and Serbian people then check other blog posts right here.
 Also, if you want to learn the Serbian language, then check our Ling App, and start learning today!